bw-math/bw-math/source/assignments/classwork/differentiation/00_CHAIN_RULE.rst

 1. **The Gaussian Function**

 The Normal density function, sometimes called the *Gaussian* function in honor of Johann Carl Friedrich Gauss who discovered its formula, is an important function in statistics.

 Graphically, the Normal density curve is a *bell curve*.
+Roughly speaking, the value of the *Gaussian* function at a point :math:`x` represents the *probability* of making an observation :math:`x`, when the observation is randomly selected from a population of values whose arithmetical average is :math:`\mu`.

-Its functional form is given by,
+The *Gaussian* function is given by,

 .. math::

 	\rho ( x ) = \frac{ 1 }{ \sqrt{2 \cdot \pi \cdot \sigma^2} } \cdot e ^ { - \frac{ (x-\mu)^2  }{ 2 \cdot \sigma^2} }

 The constants, :math:`\mu` and :math:`\sigma`, are *parameters* of the density function.
 These parameters determine the shape and curvature of the bell curve.
 They are *known* quantities; in other words, they may be held constant and treated as numbers.

 Use the Normal density function to answer the following questions.

 a.
 Find :math:`\frac{d}{dx}(\rho (x) )`